paramjeet2005/Introduction-to-machine-learning-with-python/README.md

-#   Course based on book Introduction-to-machine-learning-with-python by Mueller and Sarah Guido
+#   Codes based on book Introduction-to-machine-learning-with-python by Mueller and Sarah Guido